|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 To help clients like Bethany, I suggest using the Advocacy Model in order to provide a constant lifeline.
 We will discuss this model more thoroughly on the next track.

-On this track, we discussed three aspects of clients diagnosed with FAS as they enter adulthood.
-These three aspects of adult FAS clients included: financial affairs; social skills; and depression.
+On this track, we discussed three aspects of clients diagnosed with FASD as they enter adulthood.
+These three aspects of adult FASD clients included: financial affairs; social skills; and depression.

 On the next track, we will present three concepts of the Advocacy Model.
 These three concepts of the Advocacy Model include: appropriate candidates; inferring needs from behaviors; and identifying limitations and strengths.